gareth-lloyd/generic-foreign-keys-why-not/PITCHME.md

 ---
 # Yeah, but at least it's not MongoDB
 - I'm a pragmatist
+- Purity is always illusive
-- I can give up some purity for a practical solution
+- We are always sacrificing some purity for a practical solution

 ---
 # Applications